IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

   }
 })

+// the `getState` helper returns the relevant content depending on the sate

 Template.buyButton.helpers({
   'getState': function (type) {
     return states()[getUser()][TemplateVar.get('state') || 0][type]
   }
 })

+// when the user clicks the button, we determine what action  to take
+// depending on whether they are a buyer or seller.
 Template.buyButton.events({
   'click .btn': function (e, tmpl) {
     const buyer = TemplateVar.get('buyer')
     const seller = TemplateVar.get('seller')
     const state = TemplateVar.get('state')
     const value = TemplateVar.get('value')

     // is buyer
     if (EthAccounts.findOne({address: buyer, default: true})) {
       if (state === 1) {